mfbonfigli/go_cesium_tiler/README.md

 ## License

-This project is licensed under the GNU Lesser GPL v.3 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.

 The software uses third party code and libraries.
 Their licenses can be found in [LICENSE-3RD-PARTIES.md](LICENSE-3RD-PARTIES.md) file.